How to Get a Wikipedia Page and How to Be Eligible

 Steps to Create a New Wikipedia Page

 Creating a new Wikipedia page is a great way to share knowledge with the world.
-But there are a few important steps to take before creating the page.
-First, understand Wikipedia's strict guidelines to ensure that your new page aligns with Wikipedia standards.
-Here's a step-by-step guide on how to create a Wikipedia page:
+However, there are a few important steps to take before creating the page.
+First, understand Wikipedia’s strict guidelines to ensure that your new page aligns with Wikipedia standards.
+Here’s a step-by-step guide on how to create a Wikipedia page:

 1. Understand Wikipedia’s Policies and Guidelines